stevemccormack/MultiDash-ETHOS-26/README.md

   <img src="MultiDash/MultiDash.png" alt="MultiDash logo" width="360">
 </p>

-**MultiDash** is an experimental telemetry dashboard built specifically for **FrSky ETHOS 26**.
+**MultiDash** is an experimental telemetry dashboard built specifically for **ETHOS 26**.
 It provides configurable live telemetry, battery display, session timing, custom telemetry fields, and a post-flight/session summary with min/max statistics and color-coded status feedback.
 Theoretically, this dashboard should be able to evolve to work with any protocol on any ETHOS 26 radio.

 > **Current status:** MultiDash is still highly experimental.
 Layout, behavior, and configuration options may change in future releases.
 Use at your own risk.